 You probably already have heard it somewhere, the subconscious mind is powerful and can help you overcome or achieve impressive things.

 Working with the subconscious mind demands proficiency in communicating with it.
 As is the case with learning any language, more practice bids better results, and I have conducted thousands of hours of hypnotherapy sessions.

 I like communicating with the subconscious mind because it knows better why we feel in a certain way.

-Emotions being at the core of all we experience, the insight the subconscious mind has to offer can be very helpful in achieving any goal.
+Emotions being at the core of all we experience, the insight the subconscious mind has to offer can be constructive in achieving any goal.

-For example, it is possible to free yourself from emotional scars, to ‘let go of the past’ and to learn how to harness the power of positive emotions for healing and overall well-being.
-It is possible to get rid of stubborn habits; conquer fears, and find out how to truly be your Self.
+For example, it is possible to free yourself from emotional scars, to ‘let go of the past,’ and to learn how to harness the power of positive emotions for healing and overall well-being.
+It is possible to get rid of stubborn habits, conquer fears, and find out how to indeed be your Self.

 Ivona’s clients sharing their success stories on Rogers TV